 If you imagine your favorite music piece or song, you realize its uniqueness compared with other songs, even the songs performed by the same orchestra or band.
-Although all of them might have sounds in common, your favorite song differs from the other ones in the way it’s composed, conducted and performed.
+Although all of them might have sounds in common, your favorite song differs from the others in how it’s composed, conducted, and performed.
 Order and organization are key to making your favorite song unique.

-In theory, we could let our instruments randomly play their sounds all at once, but the result would be cacophonous; like eavesdropping multiple conversations at the bar.
+In theory, we could let our instruments randomly play their sounds all at once, but the result would be cacophonous, like eavesdropping on multiple conversations at the bar.

 We want music, brothers and sisters!

 And if we want music, each instrument must play a selected set of notes in a specific order.
-Each musician, each instrument and each note are kind of activated and deactivated at specific time-points.
+Each musician, each instrument, and each note is kind of activated and deactivated at specific time points.

 [violins: OFF; piano: OFF; saxophone and drums: ON]